Horseland (TV series): Zoey Stilton and Pepper

-Zoey is 12 years old and the twin sister of Chloe, as well as the second anti-hero of the series.
-Zoey is the youngest twin and takes a more devious approach with her competitiveness, and is into fashion and makeup.
-She is talented in cross country, and is even captain of Horseland's cross-country team.
-She likes to show off and can be quite flirtatious with the boys that she meets.
-She is competitive with her sister Chloe, but they still support each other when it depends.
-Zoey can be shallow and rude, but she can also be thoughtful and nice.
-Zoey has wavy red hair, freckles and green eyes and is wearing a blue short-sleeved top and white pants.
-She wqs voiced by Bianca Heyward (season 1-2) and Caroline Iliff (season 3).
+Zoey is the 12-year-old younger twin sister of Chloe and the second anti-hero of the series, who takes a more devious approach with her competitiveness and is into fashion and makeup like Chloe.
+She is talented in cross country, and is also captain of Horseland's cross-country team.
+Zoey also likes to show off and can be flirtatious with the boys that she meets.
+She is competitive with her sister Chloe, but they still support each other.
+Depending on the circumstances, Zoey can appear shallow and rude, or thoughtful and nice.
+Zoey has wavy red hair, freckles and green eyes.
+She wears a light blue short-sleeved top and two-tone khaki pants.
+She is voiced by Marissa Maliani.

-Zoey's horse is Pepper, a gorgeous dark gray purebred Dutch Warmblood mare with light blue highlights in her wavy mane and tail.
-Pepper is quick-tempered and cranky, donning a large ego and confidence to match.
-While she likes her rider and is good friends with Chili, she often clashes with the other horses, as a herd they manage to still remain friends.
+Zoey's horse is Pepper, a snobby steel-gray purebred Dutch Warmblood mare with light blue highlights in her slate grey wavy mane and tail, and a white muzzle.
+Pepper is quick-tempered and irritable, donning a large ego and confidence to match.
+While she likes her rider and is good friends with Chili, she often clashes with the other horses.
 Like Zoey, Pepper is cynical, spirited, and likes to compete.
-Her symbol is a blue crescent moon, representing grace.
-She was voiced by Tifanie Christun.
+Her symbol is a light blue crescent moon, representing grace.
+She is voiced by Tifanie Christun.

 Will Taggert and Jimber

-Will is 15 years old, relaxed, and good-looking.
-Will is often put in charge of the ranch while Bailey's parents are away.
+Will is a 15-years-old boy who is often put in charge of the ranch while Bailey's parents are away.
 He is Bailey's cousin and has lived with Bailey's family ever since he was younger.
 Mature and insightful, he often acts as an adult figure to the rest of the kids and also serves as their riding instructor and mentor.
 He loves to listen to country music and is great at horse riding, whether it be Western and English.
 He has blonde hair and greyish-blue eyes.
-He's shown to wear a black short-sleeved shirt with a horseshoe pendant around his neck, and dark blue pants.
+He wears a black short-sleeved shirt with a horseshoe pendant around his neck, and dark blue pants.
 In "The Secret", Will reveals that he has dyslexia, just like Sarah's cousin, Chase.
 He always helps her when she's down and defends her when she is hurt.
-He was voiced by Vincent Michael.
+He is voiced by Vincent Michael (season 1 and 2) and Ian Eli Lee (season 3).

-Will's horse is Jimber, a powerful Quarter Horse palomino colored gelding with black highlights in his mane.
-Similar to Will, he has a commanding presence among the others at Horseland, and worked as a ranch horse before coming to Horseland.
-He's a bit older in years in comparison to the other horses, but is dependable and wise.
+Will's horse is Jimber, a palomino Quarter Horse gelding with black highlights in his off-white mane and a white front foot.
+Similar to Will, he has a commanding presence among the others, and worked as a ranch horse before coming to Horseland.
+He is a bit older in years in comparison to the other horses, and is dependable and wise.
 Jimber speaks with a Southern accent.
 His symbol is a black star, representing loyalty.
-He was voiced by Kelcey Watson.
+He is voiced by D. Kevin Williams.